Shou/crawler/DESIGN.md

 Overall I'm quite happy with how nicely concurrent the program is.

-Some things I'm not quite so content with on the other hand, are that one, it could be faster, and two, it's using a lot of memory.
-There are some parts of the program where instead of writing a smaller modular function that takes part of processed data I instead just write one bigger and re-run it over data wholly.
+Some things I'm not quite so content with on the other hand, are that one, it could be faster and more efficient on a per-thread basis, and two, it's using a lot of memory.
+There are some parts
+of the program where instead of writing a smaller modular function that takes part of processed data I instead just write one bigger and re-run it over data wholly.
 An example of this is `sanitiseLinks` which resides inside the body of